 You can also add Netflix and Amazon Prime Video separately to any deal.
-Plus, as part of the broadband element of the deal, customers get free access to the UK's largest wi-fi network with more than five million hotspots, plus free BT Cloud secure online storage to back up their files.
+Plus, as part of the broadband element of the deal, customers get free access to the UK's largest wi-fi network with more than 5m hotspots, plus free BT Cloud secure online storage to back up their files.

 Not interested in subscribing to a TV deal?
 Find out how satisfied BT's broadband customers are in our BT standalone broadband review.